-- He's just topping the Night Elves' performance.
+- The Night Elves' are another example.
 Rather than informing Grom that he's trespassing on their land (which wouldn't have stopped him), their solution was to launch a series of aggressive raids on the orcs.
 In fact, night elves' attitude in WC3 was generally "shoot first, ask questions later".

 - Maiev, leader of the Wardens, got an increasingly concentrated dose of this in The Frozen Throne.
 She was utterly obsessed with capturing Illidan, her efforts gradually becoming more and more fanatical as time passed.